Chuong06101997/Customer-Churn-Prediction/README.md

 * High churn risk + high value → prioritize retention
 * High churn risk + low value → consider limited or no intervention
 * Low churn risk → no immediate action required

+## 6. Evaluation Metrics

+Instead of relying solely on machine learning metrics such as accuracy or AUC, this project emphasizes business-oriented metrics:

+6.1 Expected Profit

+Profit is defined as:

+Revenue retained from customers who would have churned Minus the cost of retention actions (e.g., discounts, promotions)

+6.2 Retention ROI

+Return on investment for retention strategies:

+Measures whether the cost of retaining customers is justified by the revenue preserved